Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Shell updates, we are redoing a few things, we dropped the "Export" tab, which is not ready to be used.
 Added a new on-demand "Games" tab that will contain games that have been shared with you.

+* Not enabled: work in progress on the new Animation Editor and the TileMap Editor.

 ## Build 1678